 David H. Adams, MD, is the Marie-Josée and Henry R. Kravis Professor and Chairman of the Department of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai and the Cardiac Surgeon-in-Chief of the Mount Sinai Health System.
 He is also President of the Mitral Foundation, a not-for-profit organization dedicated to promoting best practice standards in mitral valve disease and supporting medical missions that advance the repair skills of surgeons in developing countries.

 Dr. Adams is a recognized leader in the field of heart valve surgery and mitral valve reconstruction.
-He is the President-elect of the American Association for Thoracic Surgery, the world's oldest and most prestigious society dedicated to thoracic disease.
+In April 2018, he became the 99th President of the American Association for Thoracic Surgery, the world's oldest and most prestigious society dedicated to cardiothoracic surgery.

-As the Program Director of The Mount Sinai Hospital's Mitral Valve Repair Center, he has set national benchmarks, with > 99% degenerative mitral valve repair rates, while running one of the largest programs in the United States with a team that now performs over 450 mitral valve operations per year while setting national benchmarks for clinical outcomes.
+As the Program Director of The Mount Sinai Hospital's Mitral Valve Repair Center, he directs one of the largest programs in the United States.
+Dr. Adams and his team perform over 450 mitral valve operations per year while setting national benchmarks for clinical outcomes.